-AWR currently has two principal business units: water service and electric distribution utility operations conducted through its SCW subsidiary, and non-regulated activities through its ASUS subsidiary.
+AWR currently has two principal business units: water service and electric distribution utility operations conducted through its SCW subsidiary, and non-regulated activities through its American States Utility Services, Incorporated (ASUS) subsidiary.
 All activities of Registrant currently are geographically located within the State of California, except for one contract providing customer service and billing services to a utility located in the state of Arizona.
 SCW is a regulated utility which operates both water and electric systems.
 Registrant has no material operations other than its SCW subsidiary.
 On a stand alone basis, AWR has no material assets other than its investments in its subsidiaries.
 The tables below set forth information relating to SCW's operating segments.
 SCW manages its operations on a regional basis using the five categories below as broad-level measures of profitability.
-In addition to the amounts set forth, certain assets have been allocated.
+Included in the amounts set forth, certain assets have been allocated.
 The identifiable assets are net of respective accumulated provisions for depreciation.